Skip navigation links

 ESSA defines student success

-Every admitted first-year engineering student takes a math placement test.
+Every admitted first-year engineering student at Michigan State University takes a math placement test.
 Data show that the result of that test is the single biggest indicator of the student’s ability to graduate with an engineering degree.
-To improve outcomes for students who need extra support in math, the college offers the Engineering and Science Success Academy (ESSA) program each year.
+To improve outcomes for students who need extra support in math, the College of Engineering offers the Engineering and Science Success Academy (ESSA) program each year.

 Large group posing on the steps of a building